 The District must locate, identify, and evaluate all students with disabilities who are parentally placed in private schools-including religious, elementary, and secondary schools-located in its jurisdiction.
 To do so, the District Special Education Administration must timely and meaningfully consult with representatives of private schools located within the District and conduct a thorough and complete child find process.
-The District must conduct the child find process for students parentally-placed in private schools in a manner comparable to that of students with disabilities enrolled in District campuses.
+The District must conduct the child find process for students parentally placed in private schools in a manner comparable to that of students with disabilities enrolled in District campuses.
 See [CHILD FIND DUTY].
-The District Special Education Administration must maintain records and provide information to TEA indicating the number of students parentally-placed in private school students within the boundaries of the District that have been evaluated, determined to be students with disabilities, and served.
-All child find efforts must comply with requirements related to proportionate share funding for students parentally-placed in private schools.
-See [PROPORTIONATE SHARE FUNDING FOR CHILDREN PARENTALLY-PLACED IN PRIVATE SCHOOLS].
+The District Special Education Administration must maintain records and provide information to TEA indicating the number of students parentally placed in private school students with disabilities, and served.
+All child find efforts must comply with requirements related to proportionate share funding for students parentally placed in private schools.
+See [PROPORTIONATE SHARE FUNDING FOR CHILDREN PARENTALLY PLACED IN PRIVATE SCHOOLS].